MicrosoftDocs/learn/learn-pr/azure/tm-introduction-to-threat-modeling/includes/2-step-1-design-phase.md

 ## Capture Requirements and Create a Data-Flow Diagram

-Capture system requirements and security assumptions in writing with **as much context as possible**.
+Capture system requirements and security assumptions in writing with as much context as possible.
 Examples include:

 | Example | Things to consider |
 | ------- | --------- |